ibm-cloud-docs/containers/cs_registry.md

     all-icr-io           kubernetes.io/dockerconfigjson        1         16d
     ```
     {: screen}

-    To maintain backwards compatibility, your Kubernetes version 1.15 - 1.17 clusters have a separate image pull secret for each {{site.data.keyword.registrylong_notm}} region.
-However, you can copy and refer to only the `all-icr-io` image pull secret, which has credentials to the public and private `icr.io` registry domains for all regions.
-    {: note}

 4. Update your [container deployments](/docs/containers?topic=containers-app#image) to pull images from the `icr.io` domain name.
 5. Optional: If you have a firewall, make sure you [allow outbound network traffic to the registry subnets](/docs/containers?topic=containers-firewall#firewall_outbound) for the domains that you use.